kal2944/country-guide-metrics-app/README.md

 # 📖Country-Guid(Metrics webapp) <a name="about-project"></a>

-> "Country-Guid" is an application will allow users search and get information on specific country/continent around the world.
+> "Country-Guid" is an application that will allow the users to search and get information on specific country/continent around the world.